13 Jamming Jobs That Require Your French Skills

 5. Tour guide

 Multilingual tour guides are an absolute must in places like museums and monuments.
-If you like chatting people up and enjoy learning about different cultures, becoming a tour guide for the francophone tourists in town may be a position to look into.
+If you like chatting to people and enjoy learning about different cultures, becoming a tour guide for the francophone tourists in town may be a position to look into.
 It’s not all fun and games, though—you’ll need quite a bit of patience and stamina.

 Useful resources: